So, pretty much, guys, I'm going to go ahead and pull up this Melly trial that's going right now.

 Because remember, you don't want to give off to the jury that one, it's like maybe you're too close to the client, or two, that you're scared of the client or uncomfortable with the client.

-But I'm just talking in general when the jury is present.
+But that particular interaction wasn't in front of the jury, but I'm just talking in general when the jury is present.

-So you think all of this uh outside the presence of the jury is much ado about nothing.
+So you think all of this outside the presence of the jury is much ado about nothing.

-Um, maybe aspians see it on social media, but you know, your thoughts.
+Maybe fans see it on social media, but you know, your thoughts.

 Absolutely.

-All of this that's going on outside of the presence of the jury, I would not pay it, no mind because it doesn't matter.
+All of this that's going on outside of the presence of the jury, I would not pay it no mind because it doesn't matter.

-It doesn't matter in the sense of that the jury is not Present and the jury is ultimately the ones that are going to make the ultimate decision as to his guilt and whether the death penalty should be placed in this case.
+It doesn't matter in the sense of that the jury is not present and the jury is ultimately the ones that are going to make the ultimate decision as to his guilt and whether the death penalty should be placed in this case.

 He should be given the death penalty.

-Outside of the presence of the jury, I'm not concerned as long as he's not acting disrespecting the court in the sense that the judge may hold him in contempt, or that he can say or do something outside of the presence of the jury that can possibly be used against him at trial.
+Outside of the presence of the jury, I'm not concerned as long as he's not acting disrespecting the court in the sense that the judge may hold him in contempt or that he can say or do something outside of the presence of the jury that can possibly be used against him at trial.

 Those are my concerns right there.